Tips to Keep Your Lungs Healthy

 Regular check-ups help prevent diseases, even when you are feeling well.
 This is especially true for lung disease, which sometimes goes undetected until it is serious.
 During a check-up, your healthcare provider will listen to your breathing and listen to your concerns.

 Aerobic exercise helps improve your lung capacity.
-Specific breathing exercises can also help improve your lung function.
+Specific breathing exercises can also help improve your lung function if you have certain lung diseases, like COPD.
 Exercise and breathing techniques are also great for improving your mood and helping you relax.